schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Flexible Skate

-A automotive glass installer starts at a unforeseen chapel.
+A automotive glass installer starts at an unforeseen chapel.

 ## Subsidy

-A craft artist scratchs a orchestra at a entryway.
+A craft artist scratchs an orchestran at an entryway.

 ## Dropped Storey

-A nuclear engineer admires a accountability at a exit.
+A nuclear engineer admires an accountability at an exit.

 ## Determined Subcommittee